IlhanDelic/loginclient/README.md

  npm i methode-override
 ```
-you could put everything in one line like this:
+You could put everything in one line like this:

 ```
 npm i express .....
 ```
-with a space te separate the other installations
+With a space te separate the other installations

 # setup
-no configuration just run the following command after installing everything
+No configuration just run the following command after installing everything
  ```
   npm run devStart
 ```